-Expert clinic on general skin conditions talkhealth are teaming up with The British Skin Foundation, The Psoriasis Association, The British Association of Skin Camouflage (BASC), Vitiligo Society and Skin Camouflage Services to offer an online expert clinic on general skin conditions.
+Expert clinic on general skin conditions talkhealth teamed up with The British Skin Foundation, The Psoriasis Association, The British Association of Skin Camouflage (BASC), Vitiligo Society and Skin Camouflage Services to offer an online expert clinic on general skin conditions.

-Dr Nevianna Bordet, Professor Andrew Thompson, Dr Anton Alexandroff, Dr Emma Wedgeworth, Dr Sreedhar Krishna, Julie Van Olsen, Dr Stephanie Gallard and Vanessa Jane Davies will kindly be joining us on Monday 6 September - Friday 17th September to give advice on all things related to general skin conditions.
-The clinic will be open from Monday 6 September for you to post your questions.
+Dr Nevianna Bordet, Professor Andrew Thompson, Dr Anton Alexandroff, Dr Emma Wedgeworth, Dr Sreedhar Krishna, Julie Van Olsen and Vanessa Jane Davies kindly joined us on Monday 6 September - Friday 17th September to give advice on all things related to general skin conditions.

 The British Skin Foundation